What to expect

 What a typical Sunday looks like

-We begin each of our services with a time of worship in song.
-Our first service begins at 8:00am and is more traditional with singing of hymns from the hymnal led by a song leader.
-Our second service, beginning at 10:45am, is a contemporary blend of hymns and worship songs led by a worship band with words projected on a screen.
+Our Sunday Morning Praise & Worship service, beginning at 10:30am, is a contemporary blend of hymns and worship songs led by a worship band with words projected on a screen.
 The emphasis is on congregational singing, not performing.
 We invite all to join in as we sing to and about our great God!

 We believe that scripture and prayer are essential.
 Each service contains Bible reading, a scriptural Christ-centered message which is relevant to our lives today, and a pastoral prayer.
 We believe the focus of our entire time together is on God’s Word and His message to us.